 Cupless: All CMTS races are now cup free events, meaning you'll need to pack along your own source for fluids at aid stations and at the finish line.
 Here are two suggestions: A packable style bottle, or a homemade version in which you simply lop the top off of an empty kids juicebox.
 Package Pickup: ID MUST BE SHOWN TO PICKUP YOUR RACER PACKAGE.
 BIBS CANNOT BE PICKED UP BY ANYONE BUT THE REGISTERED RUNNER.
 NO EXCEPTIONS.

-25km Rappel Course Mandatory Gear List: PLUS the mandatory gear listed below this for 25km runners.
+15km and 25km Rappel Course Mandatory Gear List: PLUS the mandatory gear listed below this for 25km runners.
 Here is the rappel gear list that has to carried with you from start to finish: harness, helmet, 2 locking carabiners, 1 belay device, and 1 sling

 25km Mandatory Gear List: This is mandatory gear and there are no exceptions.
 We will have volunteers checking one random item per person, prior to getting into the ridge area of the race.
 If you do not possess the one item you are asked to provide you will be turned around and not allowed to proceed.
 This will be non-negotiable and is for everyone's safety.